deekshithroy/dee/README.md

 I am editing the README file.
-Adding some more details about the project description.# dee i am poosu
-I am editing the README file.
+Adding some more details about the project description.# de I am editing the README file.
 Adding some more details about the project description.